-Prerequisite: Chemistry & Algebra I and concurrently enrolled in Algebra II.
+Prerequisite: Chemistry & Algebra I and concurrently enrolled in or completed Algebra II.
 Did you ever wonder how amusement park rides are designed and how they work?
 Ever wonder what makes them so thrilling?
-Through numerous demonstrations, experiments, and class discussions, students will develop an understanding of the forces that affect our lives.
+Through numerous demonstrations, experiments, and class discussions, students will develop an understanding of the forces that affect their lives.
 The physics of sound, light, motion, electricity, magnetism, and energy will be explored.
-This course emphasizes problem solving techniques, logical thinking, and development of laboratory skills, and is geared toward the college-bound student.
+This laboratory/inquiry based science course emphasizes problem solving techniques, logical thinking, and development of laboratory skills, and is geared toward the college-bound student.

-3310 HONORS PHYSICS Full Year Grades 11-12 6 Credits

-Prerequisite: Honors Chemistry and concurrently taking Trigonometry/Precalculus or Chemistry with a grade of 83 or better and teacher recommendation.
+3310 HONORS PHYSICS Full Year Grades 11-12 6 Credits Prerequisite: Honors Chemistry and concurrently taking Trigonometry/Pre-Calculus or Chemistry with a grade of 83 or better and teacher recommendation.

 Honors Physics matches the content of the regular physics course, but deals with it in much greater depth.
 This class is for highly motivated students who possess good math skills, and have a genuine interest in science.
 In addition to regular assignments, students will be required to do several independent research projects or experiments.
+This is a laboratory/inquiry based science course.
 The expectations and workload in an honors course are high.
 This accelerated course will require that a significant amount of work be accomplished outside the confines of the class period.

-3320 PHYSICS II AP Full Year Grades 11-12 6 Credits

-Prerequisite: Trigonometry/PreCalculus with a grade of 83 or better, and Honors Physics.
+3320 PHYSICS II AP Full Year Grades 11-12 6 Credits Prerequisite: Trigonometry/Pre-Calculus with a grade of 83 or better, and Honors Physics.
 Physics II AP is equivalent to a first-year college physics course.
 The class will cover many of the same topics as the first year honors course but in greater depth.
 Advanced topics such as nuclear physics, special relativity, and thermodynamics will be studied as well.
 This course is intended for any student who has an interest in pursuing a career in physics, astronomy, or engineering or for students who want to earn AP credit for college physics while still in high school.
 The expectations and workload in an AP course are high.
-This accelerated course will require that a significant amount of work be accomplished outside the confines of the class period.
+This accelerated laboratory/inquiry based course will require that a significant amount of work be accomplished outside the confines of the class period.